w3f/polkadot-wiki-old/docs/polkadot/node/guides/validator-payout.md

 ## Running Multiple Validators

 It is possible for a single entity to run multiple validators.
-It is explicity encouraged by the protocol, as some examples will show.
+It is explicitly encouraged by the protocol, as some examples will show.
 Assuming you have enough DOTs, or enough stake nominates your validator, to ensure that your validators remain in the validator set, running multiple validators will often result in a higher return than running a single validator.

 Assume you have 20 DOTs to stake - for simplicity's sake, we will ignore nominators for now.
 Running a single validator, as in the example above, would net you 2 DOTs in this era.